Social distancing could last months, White House coronavirus coordinator says

 In its broad guidelines for states to follow as they begin a phased reopening, the White House earlier this month recommended that a number of criteria, such as increasing capacity for testing and contact tracing, should be met before proceeding.

-Across the country, however, some states are already relaxing their social distancing restrictions amid pressure from protesters, business groups and others.
+Across the country, however, some states are already relaxing their social distancing restrictions over pressure from protesters, business groups and others.

 On Sunday, several governors defended their decision to do so, arguing that their states’ closures have successfully achieved their goal of building hospital capacity, acquiring personal protective equipment and flattening the curve of the pandemic’s growth.